 A holonomic rolling motion between two convex surfaces at contact is considered here and here.
 There are no constraints between the two surfaces but only the rolling one.
-In particular, the stabilization in full gravity of the unstable position of a disk free to roll on an actuated disk is addressed.
+In particular, the stabilization in full gravity of the precarious position of a disk free to roll on an actuated disk is addressed.
 The same set-up is considered here where passivity theory has been employed, and here and here in presence of the so-called ``matched disturbances'' within the control action.
 The found solution exploits the port-Hamiltonian approach.
 By generalizing the method, here, under certain assumptions about the shapes of the rolling surfaces, a proper change of coordinates allows to study the general case of nonprehensile planar rolling through classic nonlinear control techniques, where the design of the controller is much simplified.
 A nonprehensile manipulation task in case of nonholonomic rolling can be considered the motion control of the `ballbot'', that is a spherical robot with a cylindrical top.
 A geometric control approach without coordinates is proposed here.

 The bouncing motion primitive is examined here and here, where the table tennis case study is considered.
 A motion planner for the paddle, also considering its orientation, is introduced in the cited manuscript.
 The whole aerodynamics of the flying ball is taken into account without neglecting the real-time execution of the implemented algorithm.
 The assumption of having a constant predefined impact time is relaxed here, while different metrics are compared to define the optimal impact time.
 Numerical tests are implemented to evaluate the algorithm.
 The throw of a deformable object is instead addressed here.
 The example of a pizza-maker who acrobatically throws the pizza in the air to stretch the dough is considered.
 The model and the control are designed by using a geometric approach without making use of coordinates.